-Do you want to build an Angular 13 multi-tenant app?
+Do you want to build Angular 13 Multi Tenant Apps?
 If so, you need to make sure that it’s smart to do so.

 Multi-tenant architectures are getting really popular.
-Their ability to separate client data rather than placing it in a single database is the main reason behind dedicated front-end developers using them so aggressively.
+Their ability to separate client data rather than place it in a single database is the main reason behind dedicated front-end developers using them so aggressively.

 Today, we’ll discuss and develop an understanding around:-

 You realize we are planning to go much more comprehensive.
-This means, that if you are an Angular developer, or planning to build Angular 13 multi-tenant app, you are in for a lot of valuable information.
+This means, that if you are an Angular developer, or planning to build Angular 13 Multi tenant Apps, you are in for a lot of valuable information.

 So, let’s get started.